Algorithmic aspects of rotor-routing and the notion of linear equivalence: A characterization of recurrect elements

 From the proof of Theorem \ref{thm::rec_jellemzes}, we can easily deduce a formula for the possible lengths of legal games transforming a recurrent DRC back to itself:

-\begin{prop} If a DRC $(x,\varrho)$ is recurrent, then for any nonempty legal game that transform it back to itself, there is an integer $k\in \mathbb{N}$ such that each vertex $v$ is routed $k\cdot d^+(v)\cdot\per_G(v)$ times.
-Moreover, there is always a legal game with $k=1$. \end{prop} \begin{proof} If a legal game transforms a DRC $(x,\varrho)$ back to itself, then each rotor makes some full turns.
-Thus for each $v\in V(G)$, there exists $z(v)\in \mathbb{N}$ such that $v$ has been routed $d^+(v)\cdot z(v)$ times.
+\begin{prop} For a strongly connected digraph $G$, if a DRC $(x,\varrho)$ is recurrent, then for any nonempty legal game that transforms it back to itself, there is an integer $k\in \mathbb{N}$ such that each vertex $v$ is routed $k\cdot d^+(v)\cdot\per_G(v)$ times.
+Moreover, there exists a legal game with $k=1$. \end{prop} \begin{proof} If a legal game transforms a DRC $(x,\varrho)$ back to itself, then each rotor makes some full turns.
+Thus for each $v\in V(G)$, there exists some $z(v)\in \mathbb{N}$ such that $v$ has been routed $d^+(v)\cdot z(v)$ times.
 Since the initial and final divisors are also the same, each vertex gave and received the same number of chips.
 If a vertex $u$ was routed $z(u)\cdot d^+(u)$ times, a vertex $v\in \Gamma^+(u)$ received $z(u)$ chips from it.
 Thus for each vertex $v$,

 Hence the vector $z$ is an eigenvector of the Laplacian matrix with eigenvalue zero.
 Since $L_G$ has a one-dimensional kernel, $z$ is a multiple of $\per_G$.

 The construction in the proof of Theorem \ref{thm::rec_jellemzes} shows that for any recurrent DRC, there exists a legal game with $k=1$ that transforms it back to itself. \end{proof}